Skip to content

 Updater Function

-Receives a shallow copy of the current state; return value replaces it:
+Receives the current state; return value replaces it:

 ts